This article describes how to use the speaker dashboard.

 You can find the Vote section below the slides frame in Present Live mode.

 You can use the Vote feature to get the attendees’ responses to a certain question.
 This works as follows:

 To add a question, select Add question.
 We recommend preparing questions in advance.

 To enable a question, select it from the list by clicking the dot on the left.
 You and the attendees now see the question in the slide frame, however, they cannot submit their vote yet.

 To allow attendees to vote, click Start voting.
 When the timer is used, the voting ends automatically once the timer runs out.
 Otherwise, the voting ends when you click Stop voting.
 Attendees will see the results once they submit their vote, or when the voting ends.
-The speaker and moderators see the results coming in live.
+The speaker and moderators see the results coming in real-time.
 You can now discuss the results.

 To go back to your presentation, click Back to slides.

-The audience will only see your (enabled) questions, when you have selected the question and you are the Presenting Speaker.
+The audience will only see your (enabled) questions when you have selected the question and you are the Presenting Speaker.

 For a detailed walkthrough on how to take a vote from the audience, watch this video: